 Temporary alcohol bans for special events

-Port Stephens is committed to achieving goals to reduce rates of crime, re-offending and anti-social behaviour.
+Port Stephens Council is committed to achieving goals to reduce rates of crime, re-offending and anti-social behaviour.

-Council has worked closely with the Port Stephens Police to create the Crime Prevention Plan (CPP) (PDF 729KB).
-This plan outlines what priority crimes are targeted and community safety initiatives are undertaken to ensure the safety of our community.
+We worked closely with the Port Stephens Police to create the Crime Prevention Plan (CPP) (PDF 729KB).
+This plan outlines our priority community safety initiatives and which crimes are being targeted to ensure the safety of our community.

 Graffiti is marking or defacing property without permission and is an illegal offence.